David Cook (album): Singles

-Other singles

 On May 20, 2009, Cook performed the song "Permanent" on the finale of American Idol Season 8.
 This version was released as a digital single, independent of the album promotion, with the proceeds from the song and the video of his performance going to charity.
 The single version of the song is longer than the version on his album.

 "The Time of My Life" (his first feature single as the winner of American Idol) is also featured as a bonus track on the album.